Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

 Next we provide the key assumptions on the hybrid market structure.

-\begin{assumption} We assume that the hybrid spectrum market is exogenously given.\footnote{This means that the user-market association is fixed, and the contract of each futures market user is also fixed during the whole period of interest.} \end{assumption}
+\begin{assumption} \revth{We assume a quasi-static market scenario, where the hybrid spectrum market is exogenously given and fixed in each time period, but may change across different time periods.}\footnote{This means that the user-market association is fixed, and the contract of each futures market user is also fixed during the whole period of interest. \revth{The changes of hybrid market in different time periods can be caused by the changes of user parameters (e.g., user service types) as well as the changes of the contract selection of the SR at the beginning of each period.}} \end{assumption}

 \begin{assumption} We assume that each SU has one application, and all SUs with inelastic traffic (elastic traffic) are in the futures market (spot market).\footnote{Note that the assumption can be easily generalized: For an SU having multiple applications with different QoS requirements, we can simply divide the SU into multiple virtual SUs, each associated with one application.} \end{assumption}